What is Plug Valve?

 - Rectangular Port

 - Diamond Port

-Here in the image, you can see the taper plug with Rectangular, Round, and Diamond Port design.
+Here in the image, you can see the taper plug with Rectangular, Round, and Diamond Port designs.

-- Round port plug has a round opening through the plug.
-It is available in full bore and reduced bore design.
+- The round port plug has a round opening through the plug.
+It is available in full bore and reduced bore designs.
 Valves with reduced ports are used only where restriction of flow is not important.

-- Diamond Port plug has a diamond-shaped port through the plug.
-All diamond port valves are venturi restricted flow type.
+- The Diamond Port plug has a diamond-shaped port through the plug.
+All diamond port valves are venturi restricted flow types.
 This design is for throttling service.

-- Plug valve used as on-off stop valves and capable of providing bubble-tight shutoff.
+- This valve is used as an on-off stop valve and is capable of providing a bubble-tight shutoff.

 - It can be used in different types of fluid services such as Air, gaseous, vapor, Hydrocarbon, slurries, mud, and sewage applications.

-- Plug valve can be used in a vacuum to high-pressure & temperature applications
+- Also used in a vacuum and high-pressure & temperature applications

 - Simple design with few parts